Forestry,

 This makes the sector a useful test of market execution: can forest resources become certified, industrialized, exportable and accepted by buyers under increasingly demanding environmental standards?

-Why is forestry more than a land-use story?
+Why forestry is more than a land-use story

 Forestry is often discussed as land, plantations or environmental conflict.
 Those issues matter, but they are only part of the economic system.

 Industrial forestry also depends on pulp mills, paper plants, chemical inputs, biomass energy, roads, ports, technical labor and long-term capital.
 In South America, the strongest forestry cases are those where plantations are connected to industrial processing and export logistics.
-Without that full stack, forest potential remains a low-value resource base rather than a durable industrial sector.

 At the same time, the sector faces higher scrutiny around land use, biodiversity, water, community impacts and carbon claims.
 Industrial competitiveness and sustainability proof increasingly move together.